-There are many more exceptions to this rule, but we won’t go into all of them.
+This rule has many more exceptions, but we won’t go into all of them.
 It’s just important to remember that it’s not always true that you can tell the egg color by looking at chicken earlobes.

 So Is There Science Behind This?

 Scientists worldwide have set to answer the question, “Do chicken earlobes determine egg color?”
 We particularly like the report done by Genetics.Org.

 After studying various crosses, they determined no link between chicken earlobes’ egg color.
 It is a coincidence in the few chicken breeds that this rule seems real.